 Whether you decide on a 2 or 3 volt they will both work basically the same.
 When you are looking to buy I suggest you think about some of these things before making your decision:

-- Are you looking for something on a budget or is money not a big factor
+- Are you looking for something on a budget or is quality more important than budget

 - Are you looking for something to do fine detail work or just general burning

 - Are you wanting to burn projects fast....perhaps look at other hobbies such as drawing!

 Important things you need to really consider when buying pyrography tools are: